Extended Cat Pose for Hamstring Strengthening

 You can gradually tilt your pelvis forwards during the relaxation phase so that you stretch your hamstrings as well as strengthen them.

 This hamstring strengthening exercise can be used in any forward bend where at least one leg is straight.
 (Press the knee down and then reach the arms forwards.)

-While laying on your back with knees bent and feet flat on the floor, press your hips up.
+While laying on your back with knees bent and feet flat on the floor:

 A variation of the above hamstring strengthening exercise is to lay on the floor with legs straight.